ibm-cloud-docs/openpages/troubleshooting_fastmap.md

 * Set the `troubleshoot` content type attribute on a new line following each H1 ID.
 * Use the three attributes for the symptom, cause, and resolution.-->

-When you import a large FastMap file (.xlsx file), the import process times out after three minutes and you get the message: `Unexpected error`.
+When you select a large FastMap file to import (.xlsx file) and click **Validate**, you get the message: `Unexpected error` after three minutes.
 {: tsSymptoms}

-The FastMap file is large and the import is taking longer than the time out for FastMap.
+The FastMap file is large and the file validation process is taking longer than the time out for FastMap.
 {: tsCauses}

-- Wait.
-The import process will complete in time.
-Refresh the UI to see the status of the import.
 - Make the changes in smaller increments by creating multiple, smaller FastMap files.
 - Load the changes by using ObjectManager instead of FastMap.
 For more information, see [ObjectManager CLI](/docs/openpages?topic=openpages-openpages_CLI#ibmcloud_openpages_objectmanager).
 {: tsResolve}